metabase/dev-scripts/README.md

 │ :title     │ What branch would you like to use?      ║ │ :required? │ true                                    ║
 │ :options   │ sci.impl.fns$fun$arity_0__3527@2471695a ║
-│ :prompt    │ :autocomplete                           ║
+│ :prompt    │ :select                                 ║
 ╘════════════╧═════════════════════════════════════════╝

  -p --port PORT